DCA Career Pathways

 Career and Technical Instruction

-Our goals are to provide support services to students with disabilities enrolled in a Career, Technical and Agricultural Educational (CTAE) classes in order to enable students to acquire entry-level job skills.
+Our goals are to provide support services to students with disabilities enrolled in Career, Technical, and Agricultural Educational (CTAE) classes in order to enable students to acquire entry-level job skills.
 Supports are put in place for these students with job-entry skills at the completion of the CTAE experience.
-The role of the career technical instruction coordinator is to provide resource assistance to students with disabilities served under the Individuals with Disabilities Act (IDEA) and to coordinate the services needed for the student to acquire his/her goals.
+The role of the career technical instruction coordinator is to provide resource assistance to students with disabilities served under the Individuals with Disabilities Act (IDEA) and to coordinate the services needed for the student to achieve his/her goals.

 Convergence Media/Audio-Visual Technology Film

-This pathway prepares students for employment or entry into a postsecondary education program in the Broadcast/Video Production career field.
-Instruction covers technical terminology, safety, basic equipment, reporting, script writing, production teams, production and programming, set production, lighting, editing, studio production, and professional ethics.
+This pathway prepares students for employment or entry into a post-secondary education program in the Broadcast/Video Production career field.
+Instruction covers technical terminology, safety, basic equipment, reporting, scriptwriting, production teams, production and programming, set production, lighting, editing, studio production, and professional ethics.
 Students participate in both the Georgia Scholastic Press Association and Student Television Network for leadership training and to reinforce specific career and technical skills.
 Students work cooperatively in all phases of broadcast/video production to produce a regular show called "The Dec."
-Students in the Convergence Media Pathway produce our award-winning school publication the Carpe Diem several times each year.
+Students in the Convergence Media Pathway produce our award-winning school publication, the Carpe Diem, several times each year.

 The Culinary Arts pathway creates an awareness of opportunities within the vast areas of the foodservice industry.
 This pathway incorporates developments in the areas of institutional food, fine dining, and basic baking principles.
 Pathway completers will have a strong foundation in the basics of food preparation, safety, nutrition, and restaurant operating procedures.